Oakleykwon/opendatapolicy/README.md

 ## Policy Development

 To further increase ACT Public Service awareness and application of open data principles, the Government Information Office is developing a [Proactive Information Disclosure (Open Data) policy](http://actgov.github.io/opendatapolicy/),  hosted on GitHub ready for community feedback.
-Interested parties are welcome to fork the draft policy and commit changes.
+Interested parties are welcome to fork the draft policy.
 If you do not have a GitHub account, you can also simply [email your feedback to the GIO](mailto:gio@act.gov.au).

+The intended audience of this policy is all ACT Government public servants.
+Technical information - or the 'how' - is kept to an intentional minimum so as to enable staff to comprehend principles of open data, rather than how to implement the policy.
+Further documentation currently being prepared explores the technical aspects of open data.

 ## dataACT